Help us grow — star us on GitHubGitHub stars

 }

-Or use findAndLoadAll() for batch loading:
+Or use findAndLoadAll() for batch loading records:

-const { tasks } = await lr.Attribute.findAndLoadAll({
+const { tasks } = await lr.Record.findAndLoadAll({

 tasks: [['$it', 'isA', 'Task']],